-The District shall continue to follow (and provide meals in accordance with) federal and school nutrition requirements.
-However, the District may restrict or prohibit the use of close communal use spaces such as cafeterias, dining halls, and break rooms.
-The District's schools may stagger use (and disinfect in between use) of such spaces, for example, having greater limitation on attendance at any one time in the cafeteria and additional lunch shifts, even if student usage of the cafeteria is just to pick up meals.
+The District shall will continue to follow (and provide meals in accordance with) federal and school nutrition requirements.
+However, whenever necessary, the District may restrict or prohibit the use of close communal use spaces such as cafeterias, dining halls, and break rooms.
+The District's schools may stagger use of such spaces, for example, having greater limitation on attendance at any one time in the cafeteria, additional spacing/social distancing (at least six feet) and additional lunch shifts, even if student usage of the cafeteria is just to pick up meals.